 It doesn’t mean that we are any less capable of emotion.
 We can talk about our feelings.
 It’s just that, most of the time, we really rather not.

 Any wife, mother of a son, or woman serving in the workplace, can affirm that there are differences between men and women.
 Reflected in the various books and studies available with titles like Men are from Mars, Women are from Venus and Men are Like Waffles, Women are Like Spaghetti, along with the vast array of self-help articles on how men and women can understand each other, there must be something to the differences in how men and women communicate.

 It is true that God, in his great wisdom (and maybe even a little sense of humor) created men and women to complement each other and how we communicate is one more way that this complementarity is seen.
 It is not that one gender communicates better than the other; rather it is that we communicate differently.
 Linguistic specialist Deborah Tannen refers to this as a genderlect.
-In the same vane that various regions of the country have their own dialects, each gender has its own genderlect or pattern of speech.
+In the same vein that various regions of the country have their own dialects, each gender has its own genderlect or pattern of speech.
 And, it is only as we understand each other’s genderlect that our quality of communication increases.1

 Women serving the local church will naturally be working alongside and under the authority of men.
 Many women who serve on church staffs will find they are the only woman among men, and they must learn to adjust their genderlect in order to communicate clearly.